skip to content

 Professor Toni Vidal-Puig, Reflecting on the Covid-19 pandemic and its impact on the research landscape

 Professor Antonio Vidal-Puig is Professor of Molecular Nutrition and Metabolism at the University of Cambridge.
 Reflecting on the Covid-19 pandemic and its impact on the research landscape.
-Toni tells in an interview with the BHF how the BHF CRE have supported the research, about fundraising for PPE, testing the strength of global networks, and what we can learn from the crisis https://alumni.bhf.org.uk/news/286709
+Toni tells in this interview with the BHF how the BHF CRE have supported the research, about fundraising for PPE, testing the strength of global networks, and what we can learn from the crisis

 BHF CRE Funded Covid projects